 There's a reason for the desperate arguments promoted by Leonhardt and other charter school proponents.

-Just as the general public supports progressive proposals for universal health care and minimum wage, surveys find that Americans have increased confidence in public schools while support for charter schools has among Democrats and Republicans.
+Just as the general public supports progressive proposals for universal health care and minimum wage, surveys find that Americans have increased confidence in public schools while support for charter schools has dropped by double digit percentages among Democrats and Republicans.

 Now there's some facts for you.